List of 2013–14 NBA season transactions: Trades

+To Los Angeles Clippers Draft rights to Cenk Akyol;: To Atlanta Hawks Antawn Jamison;

 Free agency

 Free agency negotiation starts on July 1, 2013, with players being able to sign starting July 10, after the July moratorium ends.
 The following players, who last played for an NBA team in 2012–13, are scheduled to become free agents.
 All players will be unrestricted free agents unless indicated otherwise.
 A restricted free agent's team has the right to keep the player by matching an offer sheet the player signs with another team.